Skip to main content

 warning

 A full factory reset removes the controller's authentication and wipes its local content (shows, media, configuration files).
-You don't need to re-add it to Studio — the controller stays registered in your Studio and Magic Provision will re-pair it automatically as soon as it's back on the network.
+You don't need to re-add it to Studio — the controller stays registered in your Studio and Magic Provisioning will re-pair it automatically as soon as it's back on the network.
 Show data and configuration in Studio are preserved.

 If you're sending the controller to a different organization, the original Studio's admin needs to delete the controller from Studio to release the binding before the new Studio can add it.